aaronbloomfield/ccc/hws/metamask/index.md

 }
 ```

 The `mintNFT()` function allows us to create a new NFT without having to interact with the NFTmanager contract, which will simplify the work we have to do below.
 This assumes that the NFT is being minted for the sender, which is a reasonable assumption in this case.
 As mentioned in the [Arbitrage trading](../arbitrage/index.html) ([md](../arbitrage/index.md)) assignment, it's challenging to obtain the return value of a transaction, so we save the just minted NFT ID in the `lastMintedNFT` mapping, which we can then read via a regular call.
-(This means if you mint two NFTs in succession, without getting the ID of the first before you mint the second, then you won't know the ID of the first; we are going to carefully ignore this case for simplicity).
+(This means if you mint two NFTs in succession, without getting the ID of the first before you mint the second, then you won't know the ID of the first; we are going to ignore this use case for simplicity).
 The `tokenURI()` just passes the call to the NFTmanager -- having this function here allows us to not have to interact with two smart contracts, as the Auctioneer will forward that request on for us.
 This uses up more gas, but will make it much simpler for us in this assignment.

 **Change 4:** As a result of these changes, your Auctioneer_v2.sol contract will now support the updated [AuctionManager_v2.sol](AuctionManager_v2.sol.html) ([src](AuctionManager_v2.sol)) interface.
 Other than changing a few comments (changing all 'gwei' instances to 'wei'), the changes for this assignment are the first few lines of the contract.
 In particular, your contract line should be `contract Auctioneer_v2 is AuctionManager_v2 {`.
 In addition to implementing the above functions, this means you have to change your `import "AuctionManager.sol";` line to `import "AuctionManager_v2.sol";`.
 Your `supportsInterface()` function will have to support the new interface (you don't have to indicate support of the old AuctionManager.sol interface, just the new AuctionManager_v2.sol interface).
 The ABI for that interface can be found in the [AuctionManager_v2.abi](AuctionManager_v2.abi) file.
 Although you likely won't need it, you can get the link for the NFTmanager ABI as well; it's actually the ABI for the IERC721full interfaceP: [IERC721.abi](IERC721full.abi).